Strong-Motion Tools (smt) module

 >

-Stochastic area versus spectral acceleration plot for considered GMPEs:
+Stochastic area versus spectral period plot for considered GMPEs:

 ../_images/all_gmpes_stochastic_area_plot.jpg